-In 2009, corn productivity was exceptionally high (Table 1), with yields the highest since the project started (Figure 1).
+In 2010, corn yields were good, but lower than the past few years (Table 1), especially the exceptional 2009 year.
 Grain yield responded positively to applied N in each rotation.
-Calculated economic optimum N rates (EONR) from fitted response equations were 167 and 193 lb N/acre in the SC and CC rotations, respectively.
-The corn yield at the EONR was 22 bushels/acre higher in the SC rotation (272 vs. 250 bu/acre).
-For the past eight years, corn yield averaged 8% higher in the SC rotation (196 vs. 181 bu/acre), including 2002, a year with low yield due to dry conditions.
+Calculated economic optimum N rates (EONR) in 2010 were the highest measured in this study, 207 and 240 lb N/acre in the SC and CC rotations, respectively (Figure 1).
+This is largely a result of the much wetter than normal spring conditions in 2010.
+The corn vield with 240 lb N/acre was 15 bushels/acre higher in the SC rotation compared with CC.
+For the past nine years, corn yield averaged 8 percent higher in the SC rotation (198 vs. 183 bu/acre, including 2002, a year with low yield due to dry conditions).

 Figure 1 shows the variation in yield and N response for the rotations across years.
 The EONR has averaged 30 lb N/acre higher in CC than SC.
-The EONR has been higher the last four years, likely due to wetter spring conditions.
-Soybean yield in the SC rotation averaged 74 bushels/acre in 2009, the highest yield since the project started, and was not influenced by previous year N application to corn.
+The EONR has been high the last four years, due to wetter growing seasons.

+Soybean yield in the SC rotation averaged 69 bushels/acre in 2010 and was not influenced by previous year N application to corn.

-This study will continue in the future, with greater value after accumulation of multiple years of data.
+This study will continue, with greater value after accumulation of multiple years of data.
 The results presented in this report are not meant to represent N recommendations.
 They do, however, represent responses for the specific years and rotations at this site.